amingolmahalle/HttpClientToCurlGenerator/README.md

 ```

 Sample Code for **Post Method** (it will be written in the file):

+If the path variable is null or empty, then the file is created in the **root project**.

+If the filename variable is null or empty, then the current date will be set for it with this format: **yyyyMMdd**
 ```
  string path ="";
  string filename = "PostMethodResult"